josephbergevin/codebook-md/README.md

     - Executed from a .js file.
   - TypeScript
     - Executed from a .ts file.
+  - SQL
+    - Executed using a specified cli client.

-- Languages to be supported with an accompanying extension:
+- Languages supported with an accompanying extension:
   - SQL
     - Executed using a SQL extension.
   - HTTP